oneoo/alilua-coevent-module/README.md

 The input argument data can either be '*l', '*a' or a number.

-* ***l**: reads a line of text from the socket.
+* `'*l'`: reads a line of text from the socket.
 The line is terminated by a Line Feed (LF) character (ASCII 10), optionally preceded by a Carriage Return (CR) character (ASCII 13).
 The CR and LF characters are not included in the returned line.
 In fact, all CR characters are ignored by the pattern.

-* ***a**: reads from the socket until the connection is closed.
+* `'*a'`: reads from the socket until the connection is closed.
 No end-of-line translation is performed;

 **If no argument is specified, then it is assumed to be the pattern '*a'**